OguzhanCOG/NeuralFusionII/README.md

  - 🔗 Chain of Thought (42b)
  - 🧪 Highly technical training data
  - 🚀 Adam optimiser, custom BPE tokenizer
- - 💥 Max 4K token input, ~786K token context window
+ - 💥 Max 4K token output, ~786K token context window

 # Additional Detail
 Model is able go into technical contexts, effectively.
 Precise and to the point, giving exactly the information you asked for with logical, transitive topic linking.